bradpotter/front-page-manager/README.md

 ## Demo

-A demo of the plugin in action can be seen at: [http://bradpotter.com/front-page-manager-plugin/](http://bradpotter.com/front-page-manager-plugin/)
+A video of the plugin in action can be seen at: [http://bradpotter.com/front-page-manager-plugin/](http://bradpotter.com/front-page-manager-plugin/)

 ## Credits